fwcd/m1xxx/README.md

 ## Upstreaming process

-Both the `main` and the `vcpkg` branch now use the official upstream revisions.
+Both the `mixxx` and the `vcpkg` branch now use the official upstream revisions.

 ## Building natively on Apple Silicon (arm64 macOS) hosts